When you get mad at your loved ones because they haven’t met your expectations…

 What’s hard is to stay fully aware that any day could be our last day.

-A helpful practice when we catch ourselves complaining or getting mad at someone is to find a different point of view.
+A helpful practice is to find a different point of view.

 Because sometimes we don’t need explanations from other people.
 We don’t need to know everything happening behind the scenes.

 What we need instead is an understanding that the world doesn’t always work our way, and there are things we can control and can’t control.

 Wouldn’t it be more peaceful to live life that way?